REGION_ID is a code that Google assigns based on

-This document describes how to use the Google Cloud Client Library to send and receive Cloud Pub/Sub messages in an app running in the flexible environment.
+This document describes how to use the Cloud Client Library to send and receive Pub/Sub messages in a Ruby app.

-- Follow the instructions in "Hello, World!" for Java on App Engine to set up your environment and project, and to understand how App Engine Java apps are structured.
+- Follow the instructions in "Hello, World!" for Ruby on App Engine to set up your environment and project, and to understand how App Engine Ruby apps are structured.

 - Write down and save your project ID, because you will need it to run the sample application described in this document.